 - For more information about access to licensed online video for your courses, check out our Streaming Media guide.

 - Media will only be reformatted for streaming when permission has been granted or it falls within fair use.
-Read more on our Reformatting Media page.
+Read more on our Fair Use and Reformatting Media pages.

 - Access to streaming media will be limited to the instructor and students registered for the course.